fenny7646/ecommerceapp/README.md

 ### Highlights of this project
 ---
 1. Cart
-2. Admin Panel | Shown only if logged as an Administrator
+2. Admin Panel | Shown for Administrator login only
 3. Login/Create Page | For all Users
 4. Wishlist
 5. Checkout